Solanki-Jatin/Renal-Swap-Protocol/README.md

 npm run dev
 ```

-Open the printed local URL in your browser to see the graph visualization and dashboard.
+Open the printed local URL in your browser.
+Set a pool size, pick optimal or greedy, and run a match to see the ring light up.

 <br/>